Adarshsingh033/Movie_Recommended_System_Machine_learning_project/README.md

 ## Dataset

-The system uses the MovieLens dataset, which contains movie ratings and metadata.
+The system uses the TMDB dataset, which contains movie Details and Crew & cast.
 The dataset is preprocessed and used to train the recommendation algorithms.

 ## Contributions